avaneev/r8brain-free-src/README.md

 Version 4.9:

-* Reoptimized half-band and fractional interpolation filters with a higher phase-linearity constraints.
+* Reoptimized half-band and fractional interpolation filters with a stricter frequency response linearity constraints.
 This did not impact the average speed performance.

 Version 4.8: